 Your Market Segments May Change

 Picking your Winning Zone may result in changing the way you view your potential customers and narrow your focus.
 There may be a smaller market segment of potential customers who want what you have.
 You need to determine if there are enough of them to achieve your launch objectives.

 A Value Proposition is a promise of value to be delivered.
 The thing about a Value Proposition is that you can deliver the same promise as a competitor.
 When you do that you place your product in the Risky Zone.

 The dictionary defines value as relative worth, merit, or importance.

 It’s OK to offer similar value propositions as a competitor.
 It might be necessary in order to get considered.
 But you must focus on value propositions that are in the Winning Zone.
-Things that your organization and product do better than your competitors.
-AND your potential customers value.
+Things that your organization and product can do that your competitors can't.
+AND your potential customers will value.